garys-esri/geodev-dc-labs/runtime-workshop/exercises/iOS/Swift/Exercise 3 Operational Layers.md

     }
     ```

-1. Inside the `loadWithCompletion` completion code, get the `MobileMapPackage`'s maps.
+1. Inside the `load` completion code, get the `MobileMapPackage`'s maps.
 A mobile map package can contain multiple maps. `DC_Crime_Data.mmpk` only has one map, but it's a good idea to make sure there's at least one.
 If so, get the first map (index 0), and use it to set the map view’s map.
-(That's the easy way to add the mobile map package's layers; we will need to use a different way later in this exercise to add the layers to a 3D scene.)
 The map in this mobile map package has no basemap, so it's a good idea to set the basemap again.
 Here's the code that goes inside the event handler method:

     ```
     if 0 < mmpk.maps.count {